cloudflare/cloudflare-docs/content/kv/api/read-key-value-pairs.md

 If there is no metadata associated with the requested key-value pair, `null` will be returned for metadata.

 The `getWithMetadata()` method may return stale values.
-If a given key has recently been read in a given location, writes or updates to the key made in other locations may take up to 60 seconds to display.
+If a given key has recently been read in a given location, writes or updates to the key made in other locations may take up to 60 seconds (or the duration of the `cacheTtl`) to display.

 #### Example